-Jesse has been in prison for 16 years.
-He receives credit for good behavior, and his projected release date is October 2030.
+Jesse has been in prison for almost 18 years.
+He receives credit for good behavior, so his projected release date is October 2030.

 Jesse is appealing to the Governor of Virginia, Ralph Northam, for a conditional pardon for early release.
-Jesse has served the sixteen years recommended by the guidelines for his crimes.
-While serving his time, Jesse has earned a bachelor’s degree in Existential Psychology.
-Jesse is also an active member of AA groups and serves as a mentor in the mental health pod to other inmates.
+Jesse has served more than the sixteen years called for by the high point of his guidelines.
+While serving his time, Jesse has gotten clean and sober and supports others in recovery.
+He earned a bachelor’s degree in Existential Psychology, trained as an Electronics Tech and graduated from Virginia’s Electrical Apprenticeship.
+Jesse leads programs, teaches Spanish and mentors in a mental health treatment pod.

 For more information about Jesse’s story and his rehabilitation click here.